Skylake-dev/Notes/Computer Security/Computer Security.md

 - FRR represents the false negatives.
 A user is rejected even if he was the correct one.
 Impacts usability.

 Since we cannot get rid of both at the same time we need to correctly balance between the two:
-- High FAR -> Low FRR, good user experienc but not secure
+- High FAR -> Low FRR, good user experience but not secure
 - High FRR -> Low FAR, good security but usability nightmare
 ![FAR_FRR_graph](assets/FAR_FRR_graph.png)